lyind/handbork/content/docs/dev-and-releng/app-developer-processes/routing_app_alerts.md

 ---
 title: "How to route app alerts to a team"
 description: |
   Routing app alerts via annotations in Chart.yaml or app CRs.
 weight: 70
+confidentiality: public
 ---

 ## App CR Annotation